Dfte/Discovery/README.md

     - Googid : search for Google Analytics ID to find other websites connected

  - Final :
-    - Threads files downloads and modules so that they can work in parrallel
+    - Threads files downloads in order to speed up file download process
     - Get ride of the API's (especially the whatcms api)
     - Add the possibility to use some modules with a list of domains (at least --sublist/--subrute and --harvest)
     - If IP scope is already known, add the possibilitity to remove every domain/ips not in scope